 The History Of Hot Buttered Rum.

 Adding butter to hot drinks was not new during colonial America.
 Butterbeer dates back to the 16th century, but hot buttered rum was an early American twist on this type of drink.
 In the Americas, rum and molasses were plentiful and reasonably cheap because of their proximity to the Caribbean.
 Rum was the first real spirit of the Americas, not whiskey.
 I looked high and low, but I could not find a hot buttered rum-like recipe till the 1860s with Jerry Thomas’s book.
-I scanned drink and food recipe books and eventually just started looking for any historical book older than 1860 that might have a recipe or at least mention a hot buttered rum.
+I scanned drink and food recipe books and eventually started looking for any historical book older than 1860 that might have a recipe or at least mention a hot buttered rum.
+Books would mention it but did not provide any form of a recipe.
 Trust me; I put more effort into this cocktail than any reasonable person should.
 I did find a mention of it in the 1826 edition of the Pennsylvanian Historical society.
 I mentioned how it is common for “good women” to have hot buttered rum, wines, and cordial water served to guests at birthing.
 And if the baby is unwell or fretful, a dose of spirit, water, and spices could help too.
 I found an 1855 British book called the Practical housewife, which gave a very similar recipe to the one provided but called the drink a buttered toddy.
 A book from 1830 named “Three Courses and a Dessert” mentions the hot butter rum and says how it’s a terrible meaty drink.
 I found this referred to as a buttered toddy a couple of times, but not much, the much more common name was still hot buttered rum.

 What Does Hot Buttered Rum Taste Like?